-How to open a business bank account in Portugal
+Opening a business account in Portugal

 The problem with opening a business account with a Portuguese bank is that it can be very expensive.
 Almost all banks charge a monthly fee, ranging from €15 to over €100.
 You’re also likely to be charged for transactions, such as withdrawals and transfers in Portugal and abroad.
 That’s why many small business owners choose to go with an online business bank that does not charge these burdensome costs.

-Why you need a Portuguese bank account
+Why open a Portuguese bank account?

 A Portuguese bank account is essential for managing your finances while living in Portugal, just like a US account is necessary for living in the United States, a UK account for living in the United Kingdom, and so on.
 A Portuguese bank account makes things like renting an apartment or buying a house, signing up for utilities, or getting a cell phone plan much easier.
 And if you’re employed in Portugal, your employer will almost certainly require that you have a local bank account so they can pay your salary.

 Buyers from outside of Portugal often ask whether they can buy a property without having a Portuguese bank account.
 The simple answer is no – you will need a local bank account to complete the purchase.
 You don’t have to have your account ready before you begin the purchase process; however, the bank that finances your mortgage will require that you open an account with them before they continue with the loan process.

 Suppose you’re planning to rent an apartment in Portugal.
 In that case, your landlord will almost certainly require that you have a local bank account so they can receive your rent payments.
 In theory, they should be happy with a foreign bank account, but they want to see the funds coming from a Portuguese bank in practice.